RamezIssac/django-tabular-permissions/README.rst

      See ``tabular_permissions.admin`` for information.

 use_for_concrete
+  Default: False (new in version 2.8)

-  There is an inconsistency with proxy models permissions (Django ticket `11154 <https://code.djangoproject.com/ticket/11154>`_).
+  There was an inconsistency with proxy models permissions (Django ticket `11154 <https://code.djangoproject.com/ticket/11154>`_) which got fixed in Django 2.1

-  So in case you have proxy models and you created their permissions by hand (via this `gist <https://gist.github.com/magopian/7543724>`_ maybe), then turn off this option in order to correctly assign your newly created permissions.
+  In case you're on an django <2.1 and you have proxy models and you created their permissions by hand (via this `gist <https://gist.github.com/magopian/7543724>`_ maybe), then turn off this option in order to correctly assign your newly created permissions.
+  For django > 2.1, leave it as is you should be good.

 custom_permission_translation
   A dotted path function to translate the custom permission.